Stannieman/HomeCloud/Host/Host OS setup.md

 * `0  6    * * 0` for the weekly job.
 * `0  5    1 * *` for the monthly job.

-Change the hostname and add it to the hosts file:\
+Change the hostname and add it to the hosts file.\
-`echo 'server' | sudo tee /etc/hostname && echo '127.0.0.1 server' | sudo tee -a /etc/hosts`
+`echo 'server' | sudo tee /etc/hostname`\
+`echo '127.0.0.1 server' | sudo tee -a /etc/hosts`

 ## Check out this repository
 `git clone https://www.github.com/Stannieman/HomeCloud`